1diode/Azure-Security-Week-13-H-W/README-bak.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP address:

 | Rule              | Port#  | Protocol  | SourceIP: (Witheld)  | Destination     | Action  |
 |-------------------|--------|-----------|----------------------|-----------------|---------|
 | PermitSSHfromDesk | 22     | TCP       | (curl ifconfig.me)   | Virtual Network | Permit  |

-Remote management the machines within the private network can only be accessed by the Jumpbox /Ansible control Node A summary of the access policies in place can be found in the table below.
+Remote management the machines within the private network can only be accessed by the Jumpbox /Ansible control Node on SSH TCP 22

+A summary of the access policies in place can be found in the table below.

 | Name RedSecGrp      | Publicly Accessible | Allowed IP Addresses |